 - artificial intelligence

 - computer vision

-I am a senior scientist and manager of the Computer Vision (CV) group.
+I am a senior research scientist and Group Lead, Computer Vision (CV) group.
 My research interests include fine-grained visual categorization and search, visual attention and image aesthetics analysis.
 Currently, my research focuses on image search and video action recognition.

 - I gave a keynote talk at the 2017 Women in Computer Vision Workshop at CVPR in Hawaii.

 - My paper with Hervé Jégou, Florent Perronnin and Andrew Zisserman, "Interferences in Match Kernels", has been published in TPAMI.